ranasoft/robomakeriot/README.md

 * Create and IoT thing for the Robot and donwload the certificates.
 * Create a policy that have permisions to Publish to robot/location and Subscribe to robot/move/+, and attach it to the certificate of the Robot (thing).
 (Do not forget to enable the certificate).
 * VPC, Subnet and Security Group with outbound access to Internet.
-* Create a RoboMaker Application based on the HelloWorld example (https://docs.aws.amazon.com/robomaker/latest/dg/gs-build-rundemo.html).
+* Create a RoboMaker Application based on the [HelloWorld example](https://docs.aws.amazon.com/robomaker/latest/dg/gs-build-rundemo.html).

 ### 1. Create RoboMaker development environment and upload this code
 * Go to the AWS RoboMaker console and create a new development environment, selection a VPC and subnet that has acces to Internet resources.